DanyGames2014/UniTweaks/README.md

 * Ability to prevent Items and Arrows from stopping Minecarts
 * Ignite Entities using Flint and Steel
 * Ability to place trapdoors without supporting block
+* Sounds for Chest, Item Breaking, Sheep Shearing and Eating

 ### Old Features
 * Disable Dead Bush Generation